frogg/STUPRO/README.md

 ```
 ParaView MPI functionality requires the openMPI library, run `apt-get install openmpi-common openmpi-bin libopenmpi-dev` on Debian to install the required dependencies.

-Alternatively, if you don't want to go through the trouble of building ParaView completely on your own, consider using the `build-paraview.sh` script located in the `scripts` folder of the repository to automatically build ParaView inside the binary directory.
+Alternatively, if you don't want to go through the trouble of building ParaView completely on your own, consider running the `build-paraview.sh` script located in the `scripts` folder from inside the project's root directory to automatically build ParaView inside the binary directory.

 #### CppUnit
 In order to run unit tests, the [CppUnit](http://sourceforge.net/projects/cppunit/) library is required.
 To install it on Debian-based systems (including Ubuntu), run `apt-get install libcppunit-dev`.

 ### Building Kronos
 If all dependencies are installed, building Kronos is as easy as configuring it using `cmake`.
-Switch into a directory of your choice (we recommend not using the project's root directory, so `cmake` doesn't put auto-generated source files and other Cmake-related files into the source folders).
+Switch into a directory of your choice (we recommend not using the project's root directory, so `cmake` doesn't put auto-generated source files and other CMake-related files into the source folders).
 To generate the Makefiles for building Kronos, execute `cmake` in one of the following ways:
 * Use `cmake [path to kronos]` directly for the non-interactive mode.
 * Run `ccmake [path to kronos]` to get a console-based user interface where you can change the build options without the use of command line parameters.
-When done configuring, press `c` to configure Cmake and when finished without errors, press `g` to generate the Makefiles.
+When done configuring, press `c` to configure CMake and when finished without errors, press `g` to generate the Makefiles.
 * Run `cmake-gui [path to kronos]` to get a nice window-based user interface, similar to the `ccmake` one.
 Change the flags to your likings, then configure and generate the Makefiles.

 When the Makefiles are done, simply run `make` to build Kronos.